Bolofofopt/Projects/Neural_Networks__Artificial_Intelligence/readme.md

 # Neural Networks Projects
-These projects were built when working for Thales- Ground Transportation Systems Portugal, they were built for training purpurses because I developed an Artificial Intelligence for CCTVs for RailRoad security and needed some grounds before I advanced the main project
+These projects were built when working for Thales- Ground Transportation Systems Portugal, they were built for training purpurses because I developed an Artificial Intelligence for CCTVs in the context of RailRoad security and needed some grounds before I finished the main project

 # Framework
 The framework used was Keras